Former prime minister Gough Whitlam has died aged 98.

 "As Whitlam reached for his letter for the Governor General, the Governor General Sir John Kerr said "Before you hand me that, I have a letter for you" and handed Whitlam a letter of his own which terminated his commission and terminated the commission of all of his ministers and, therefore, the government."

 "Whitlam later described that as the greatest shock he had ever experienced."

 "He said that he shook Kerr's hand more out of habit than courtesy, and as he left Sir John Kerr said "We all have to live with this."
 Whitlam turned to him and said, "Well, you certainly will.""

 Outside Parliament House a crowd gathered to hear the proclamation by the Governor General's official secretary, David Smith.

-Mr Smith's final words were turned into condemnation by Gough Whitlam in his historic reply.
+His final words turned into condemnation in Gough Whitlam's historic reply:

 After losing the election to the Coalition led by Malcolm Fraser, Gough Whitlam stayed on as the Leader of the Opposition for another two years.

 In 1978, he ended 25 years as a federal Labor MP.

 Life after politics